![]() |

 Factories encapsulate the instantiation of classes.
 The public API features two such factories: The first one is the IRImagerFactory that creates objects of classes that implement the IRImager interface based on a provided string.
 By requesting a native instance you get an IRImager implementation that can interact with thermal cameras via USB and Ethernet.

-The second factory loads a configuration files from the given path and returns an IRImagerConfig object with the read configuration values.
+The second factory loads a configuration file from the given path and returns an IRImagerConfig object with the read configuration values.

 Singletons